Leonard Hofstadter: Relationships

 In the second season, Leonard began a relationship with a physician named Stephanie Barnett (Sara Rue).
-Leonard met Stephanie when Howard picked her up at a bar by telling her she could drive a car on Mars.
-He then got the Mars Rover stuck.
-While Sheldon and Raj stay to help him try to fix the problem, Howard asks Leonard to take Stephanie home, where they start making out in his car.
+Leonard meets Stephanie when Howard picks her up at a bar by telling her she could drive a car on Mars.
+He then gets the Mars Rover stuck.
+While Sheldon and Raj stay to help him fix the problem, Howard asks Leonard to take Stephanie home, where they start making out in his car.
 The two start seeing each other in secret, while Howard calls her all the time leaving messages asking her to meet his family.
 Leonard finally goes to Howard's house to tell him what is happening, but right as he goes to say it, Stephanie calls Howard and tells him first.
-Howard is extremely upset at first, refusing to talk to either of them, until Stephanie says she had a friend for Howard.
+Howard is extremely upset, refusing to talk to either of them, until Stephanie says she has a friend for Howard.

-Although the relationship went well, even earning Sheldon's approval, Leonard felt uncomfortable with Stephanie moving in with him, and the relationship ended.
+Although the relationship goes well, even earning Sheldon's approval, Leonard feels uncomfortable with Stephanie moving in with him, and the relationship ends.

-On another occasion, when Leonard's mother was visiting, he and Penny came very close to having sex, but Leonard ruined the moment by suggesting that they were burying their lifelong issues with their parents by doing so, which offended Penny.
-In the second-season finale, when Leonard, Sheldon, Howard, and Raj were due to leave for a three-month scientific expedition to the North Pole, Penny privately expresses sadness, and wishes that he would not leave.
+On another occasion, when Leonard's mother is visiting, he and Penny come very close to having sex, but Leonard ruins the moment by suggesting that they are burying their lifelong issues with their parents by doing so, which offends Penny.
+In the second-season finale, when Leonard, Sheldon, Howard, and Raj are due to leave for a three-month scientific expedition to the North Pole, Penny privately expresses sadness, and wishes that he would not leave.

-In the third season premiere, Leonard and Penny finally started a romantic relationship and had intercourse for the first time.
-However, the relationship ended after eight months, after Leonard told Penny he loved her and took umbrage at her inability to reciprocate, which led to friction that was exploited by guest star Wil Wheaton who appeared as a fictionalized version of himself, who observed and exacerbated it in order to break them up in the middle of a bowling match Wheaton's team was having against Leonard, Penny, Sheldon, Howard and Raj.
+In the third season premiere, Leonard and Penny finally start a romantic relationship and have intercourse for the first time.
+However, the relationship ends after eight months, after Leonard tells Penny he loves her and takes umbrage at her inability to reciprocate, which leads to friction that is exploited by guest star Wil Wheaton who appears as a fictionalized version of himself.
+He observes and exacerbates it in order to break them up in the middle of a bowling match Wheaton's team is having against Leonard, Penny, Sheldon, Howard and Raj.

-Shortly after his breakup with Penny, in "The Plimpton Stimulation", Leonard has a one-night stand with Dr. Elizabeth Plimpton (Judy Greer), a physicist he admires, when Sheldon invited her to stay in their apartment for a brief visit.
-This encounter causes some tension between Leonard and Penny, who is somewhat judgmental of Leonard's doing so.
+Shortly after his breakup with Penny, in "The Plimpton Stimulation", Leonard has a one-night stand with Dr. Elizabeth Plimpton (Judy Greer), a physicist he admires, when Sheldon invites her to stay in their apartment for a brief visit.
+This encounter causes some tension between Leonard and Penny, who is somewhat judgmental of Leonard.
 However, the two later resolve their feelings and their friendship continues.